balt-dev/SSpy/README.md

 > What do I do if it crashes?

 Report it!
-My discord tag is in the crash message, but if you can't reach me from there, feel free to open an issue.
+My discord tag is in the crash message, but if you can't reach me from there, feel free to open an issue.\
+When the program crashes, an error message is written to `crashlog.txt` in the directory you ran the program from.\
+Include this in your crash report, it helps me diagnose the issue.

 > How do I run it?